jstetich/CBEP_OA_sum/Analysis/Diurnal_Analysis.md

 # Color Palette

-For seasonal displays This is just a lists, not a function.
+For seasonal displays, this is just a list, not a function.

 ``` r
 season_palette = c(cbep_colors()[1],